kaiosilveira/patterns-of-enterprise-application-architecture/README.md

-🚧 **This repository is a work in progress and was just started.
-Keep an eye on its [Roadmap](https://github.com/users/kaiosilveira/projects/5/views/1) for an overview of how it's progressing!** 🚧
+🚧 **This repository is a work in progress.
+Keep an eye on its [Roadmap](https://github.com/users/kaiosilveira/projects/5/views/1) to check how it's progressing!** 🚧

+---

 # Patterns of Enterprise Application Architecture